Reading Notes: Freedom of Money

 Early Life

-Born into an intellectual family, he grew up on the campus of the University of Science and Technology of China (USTC), then immigrated to Canada with his family.
-This trajectory alone fused two very different cultural foundations: the academic atmosphere of a Chinese STEM household and the social environment of growing up in the West.
-On top of that, he captained his school’s volleyball team in Canada — the combination of Western team-sport leadership and the Chinese “engineering-minded” temperament turned out to be an excellent foundation for leading a tech company.
-It’s no coincidence he quickly rose to team lead early in his career.
+Born into a family of intellectuals, he spent his early years growing up on the campus compound of the University of Science and Technology of China, then immigrated to Canada with his family.
+This experience alone blended two utterly different cultural foundations: the academic atmosphere of a Chinese STEM household, combined with growing up in Western society.
+More interesting still, he captained a volleyball team in Canada—the combination of Western team-sports spirit and the temperament of a Chinese STEM guy turns out, in hindsight, to be well suited to leading a tech company.
+The fact that he rose quickly to team lead early in his career is not unrelated to this hybrid background.

-One detail stuck with me: when CZ’s family first immigrated, they were financially stretched thin.
-Yet his father spent half a year’s salary to buy him a computer.
-Making that call in the early 1990s took real vision — and in hindsight, it was an investment with extraordinary returns.
-CZ’s entire career was built on the programming skills that computer enabled.
+One detail left a deep impression: when CZ’s family first immigrated, money was extremely tight, yet his father was willing to spend half a year’s salary to buy him a computer.
+Making that decision in the early ’90s required considerable vision and nerve, and in hindsight it was an investment with an extraordinarily high return—CZ’s entire later career was built on his programming ability.

-Before founding Binance, CZ had already worked across Canada, Japan, and Shanghai, bouncing between East and West.
-For someone born in China in the 1970s, accumulating that breadth of international exposure before 30 was rare.
-The global mobility a Canadian passport afforded in that era was an advantage most people in mainland China simply didn’t have.
+Before founding Binance, CZ had already worked in Canada, Japan, Shanghai, and elsewhere, shuttling between East and West and engaging deeply with people from many countries and cultural backgrounds.
+For someone born in China in the ’70s, accumulating such a broad international perspective before the age of 30 was rare among his generation.
+The global mobility a Canadian passport offered back then was an advantage that most native-born Chinese could hardly enjoy.

 Entrepreneurial Philosophy